United States : Safety by City

-Most tourists that come to visit Los Angeles are interested in landmarks connected to the American movie industry and Hollywood, like visiting Disney World, Universal Studios, Hollywood Walk of Fame, etc.
+Most tourists that come to visit the Los Angeles area interested in landmarks connected to the American movie industry and Hollywood, like visiting Disney World, Universal Studios, Hollywood Walk of Fame, etc.

 The rest of the visitors that are less interested in movie making are usually here to visit Los Angeles’ gorgeous beaches that spread along the Pacific Ocean.

 Los Angeles is overall a very safe city, with extremely rich and safe neighborhoods and extremely dangerous ones that balance each other out.
 You are advised to remain vigilant around tourist landmarks, since pickpockets are an issue there, and keep an eye out for suspicious activities wherever you go.

 Taxis and other forms of transportation are known to be very safe and reliable in Los Angeles, as opposed to many other major cities in America.
 Still, avoid bus, metro and railway stations at night if you're unaccompanied.

 PICKPOCKETS RISK : MEDIUM

 The most common types of petty crime are pick-pocketing and purse-snatching on the Hollywood Walk of Fame and public transport to and from Hollywood.
 Apply common sense like holding your purses tightly and being wise when carrying them, keeping wallets in front pockets, and being alert to one's surroundings and it should be enough to prevent these incidents.

 When it comes to natural disasters in Los Angeles, the most dangerous one is the risk of an earthquake, though they aren't very common.
 The last one occurred in 1994.